Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 This is a good time to start crate training.
-Generally speaking, you can expect a 3-month-old puppy to be able to hold urine for 2 to 4 hours, depending on how much he drank and his activity levels.
+Generally speaking, you can expect a three-month-old puppy to be able to hold urine for two to four hours, depending on how much he drank and his activity levels.
 Some puppies at this age can also hold it through the night.

-The first vaccine is usually given at 6-8 weeks at the breeder, but your puppy will need another one at 12 weeks.
+The first vaccine is usually given at six to eight weeks at the breeder, but your puppy will need another one at 12 weeks.
 This second vaccination will likely contain distemper, adenovirus, hepatitis, parainfluenza, parvovirus, and lepto.
 Lepto is generally given when a pup is 12 weeks or older and never before.
 The rabies vaccine is also given after 12 weeks.

 12-Week-Old Puppy Behavior

-If you are planning on adopting a puppy, make sure you puppy proof your home to keep the furball safe and out of trouble.
+If you are planning on adopting a puppy, make sure you puppy-proof your home to keep the furball safe and out of trouble.
 If you have ever had kids, think of this as the "toddler stage" when everything had to be safely stored away.
 But, unlike a toddler, your 12-week-old puppy will not be wearing diapers and will have sharp teeth.
-Following are some common behaviors of a dog that is 3-months-old.
+Here are some common behaviors of a dog that is three months old.

-At this age, puppies are learning all they can about the world around them.
-In the wild, mother wolves, encourage 10 to 12-week-old puppies to use the den less and instead explore the great outdoors in special rendezvous areas, quite similar to open-air kindergartens.
+- Curious and Adventurous: At this age, puppies are learning all they can about the world around them.
+In the wild, mother wolves encourage their 10 to 12-week-old puppies to use the den less and explore the great outdoors in special rendezvous areas, quite similar to open-air kindergartens.
 Domestic puppies also love to explore their surroundings, and often mouth objects just as babies do.
-This is why you should puppy proof your entire home!
+This is why you should puppy-proof your entire home!